The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: Introduction

 \section{Introduction}

-The lambda-calculus is a simple yet rich model of computation, relying on a single mechanism to activate a function in computation, beta-reduction, that replaces function arguments with actual input.
+The lambda-calculus is a simple yet rich model of computation, relying on a single mechanism to activate a function in computation, beta-reduction, that replaces function parameters with actual input.
 While in the lambda-calculus itself beta-reduction can be applied in an unrestricted way, it is evaluation strategies that determine the way beta-reduction is applied when the lambda-calculus is used as a programming language.
 Evaluation strategies often imply how intermediate results are copied, discarded, cached or reused.
 For example, everything is repeatedly evaluated as many times as requested in the call-by-name strategy.
 In the call-by-need strategy, once a function requests its input, the input is evaluated and the result is cached for later use.
 The call-by-value strategy evaluates function input and caches the result even if the function does not require the input.

 The implementation of any evaluation strategy must be correct, first of all, i.e.\ it has to produce results as stipulated by the strategy.
 Once correctness is assured, the next concern is efficiency.
 One may prefer better space efficiency, or better time efficiency, and it is well known that one can be traded off for the other.
 For example, time efficiency can be improved by caching more intermediate results, which increases space cost.
 Conversely, bounding space requires repeating computations, which adds to the time cost.
 Whereas correctness is well defined for any evaluation strategy, there is a certain freedom in managing efficiency.
 The challenge here is how to produce a unified framework which is flexible enough to analyse and guide the choices required by this trade-off.
-Recent studies by Accattoli et al.\ \cite{AccattoliDL16,AccattoliBM14,Accattoli16} clearly establish classes of efficiency for a given evaluation strategy.
+Recent studies by Accattoli et al.\ \cite{AccattoliDL16,AccattoliBM14,Accattoli16} clearly establish classes of efficiency for abstract machines that implement a given evaluation strategy.
 They characterise efficiency by means of the number of beta-reduction applications required by the strategy, and introduce two efficiency classes, namely ``efficient'' and ``reasonable''.
-The expected efficiency of an abstract machine gives us a starting point to quantitatively analyse the trade-offs required in an implementation.
+This classification of abstract machines gives us a starting point to quantitatively analyse the trade-offs required in an implementation.